sergisiso/psyclone-spack/README.md

       cppflags: -O2 -g -fno-omit-frame-pointer
       ldflags: -O2 -g -fno-omit-frame-pointer
 ```
 to add debug symbols and frame pointers to all installed packages.
+By default this
+will be in `~/.spack/linux/compiler.yaml`, you can move it to `spack-repo/etc/spack/`.

 Not all necessary software is available on the Spack upstream repository, and some
 of the available packages need patches.
 Add the additional packages needed by doing